Moving towards the new normal

-Following the escalation of measures announced by the government in response to the coronavirus (COVID-19) pandemic, we have put certain arrangements in place for the continued operation of our business.
+Following the escalation of measures announced by the government in response to the Coronavirus (COVID-19) pandemic, we swiftly revised our working arrangements for the continued operation of our business.

 To support our clients, professional connections and wider community through these challenging times, we have provided below some links to key information and updates which we believe may be of value to you.
 Be aware that as these are external sources we cannot guarantee their accuracy.